Quantum-metric-nematicity induced Kerr-like polarization rotation without time-reversal symmetry breaking

-In modern studies of optical responses as well as transport and various other phenomena, the concept of quantum geometry has attracted significant attention~\cite{Toermae2023,Chen2022,Resta2011}.
+In recent studies of optical responses as well as transport and various other phenomena, the concept of quantum geometry has attracted significant attention~\cite{Toermae2023,Chen2022,Resta2011,Verma2026}.
 While the Berry curvature has been extensively studied over the past few decades~\cite{Chang2023, Liang2025, Hasan2010,Sodemann2015, Liang2023, Xiao2010,Bac2025, Liang2023a}, the quantum metric, which measures the distance between neighboring Bloch states in Brillouin zone, has attracted broader attention only recently.
-The quantum metric has already been shown to play an important role in nonlinear optical responses \cite{Ahn2021,Hsu2023,Holder2020,Ahn2020,Ghosh2024}, nonlinear transport \cite{Gao2023,Wang2023}, electrical properties \cite{Komissarov2024, Verma2025}, and flat-band superconductivity \cite{Chen2024,Guo2025}.
-However, despite significant interest and research efforts, it still remains challenging to discover novel quantum-geometric effects and to develop methods for its measurement \cite{Balut2025,Verma2025,Toermae2023}.
+The quantum metric has already been shown to play an important role in nonlinear optical responses \cite{Holder2020,Ahn2020,Ahn2021,Hsu2023,Ghosh2024}, nonlinear transport \cite{Gao2023,Wang2023}, electrical properties \cite{Komissarov2024, Verma2025}, and flat-band superconductivity \cite{Toermae2018,Huhtinen2022,Toermae2022, Chen2024, Penttilae2025,Guo2025}.
+However, despite significant interest and research efforts, it still remains challenging to develop methods to directly measure quantum metric quantities \cite{Toermae2023,Balut2025,Verma2025}.

-In this Letter, we challenge the two premises of the Kerr effect, i.e., $\mathcal{T}$-symmetry breaking and SOC, in light of the quantum geometry of electronic states.
-We elucidate that the Kerr-like polarization rotation effects can emerge when the system has quantum metric with nematicity, that is, rotational-symmetry breaking [Fig.~\ref{fig:KLE}].
-In contrast to the MOKE, the KLE is dependent on incident polarization.
-We demonstrate by using a minimal model and a realistic tight-binding model of strained MoS$_2$ with and without SOC that quantum-metric nematicity is the essential ingredient of the KLE.
-This makes clear contrast to the MOKE, which has the Berry curvature as its origin.
-Notably, neither magnetization nor SOC is required for the quantum metric, nor for the resulting polarization rotation and ellipticity.

-It should be noted that such polarization rotation effects have been recognized and associated with birefringence and dichroism in the literature of MOKE in anisotropic materials with $\mathcal{T}$ symmetry breaking~\cite{Rathgen2005, Xu2022, Iguchi2023}.
-However, less attention has been paid to {$\mathcal{T}$-symmetric systems, especially} its microscopic origin and its relationship to quantum geometry.
-Furthermore, our works also answers the question of the methods to observe electric quadrupole moments of electrons.
-Actually, quantum-metric nematicity corresponds to the electric quadrupole moment of Bloch wave packets, and it has been elusive how to observe it in experiments.
-Thus, our work highlights the importance of a previously unexplored effect from the perspective of quantum geometry and multipole moments, establishing it as their useful probe.